Plant care

 Watering

 Water anise hyssop weekly watering.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Drought-tolerant once established.

 Soil and pot